By Dan Duncan – Retired, Pinnacle Rarities ……

 Building a grade set will help you to become a competent grader for a particular series.

-Because of the vast range of rarity, the inherent value of silver content, and intense demand, Morgan dollars represent a unique investment angle.
+Because of the vast range of rarity, the inherent value of silver content, and intense demand, collecting Morgan dollars represents a unique investment angle.
 Many dealers, collectors and investors look for hidden value within the series and accumulate examples that fit respective goals.

 Some purchase examples featuring exquisite color or seek value in condition rarity.